-Master writer/director Jacques Audiard has created his first English language feature THE SISTERS BROTHERS with the dynamite cast of Joaquin Phoenix, John C. Reilly, Riz Ahmed and Jake Gyllenhaal.
+Master writer/director Jacques Audiard has created his first English language feature THE SISTERS BROTHERS with the dynamite cast of John C. Reilly, Joaquin Phoenix, Jake Gyllenhaal, and Riz Ahmed.

 I’m a huge fan of the French writer/director Jacques Audiard.
 From the moment I saw his wonderfully original drama Read My Lips in 2001, I’ve watched every film he’s made since.
 When I mention movies such as The Beat That My Heart Skipped, Rust and Bone, A Prophet and his Cannes ‘Palme d’Or’ winning Dheepan, I hope you’ll agree he always creates truly imaginative and emotional stories that totally grip an audience.